 The Royal Free, Barnet and Chase Farm Hospitals all have different needs for their different departments.
 By supporting any of these appeals you are enabling patients to have advanced equipment, enhanced environments and those little extra touches.
 Any additional funding raised from a particular Appeal will go towards alternative Appeals.

-Criticool is a modern type of machine delivering treatment which helps improve our patients’ chances of survival and a positive medical outcome after quite common illnesses.The treatment is particularly beneficial in cases of cardiac arrest and arterial blockage by a clot, as in the case of a stroke.
-The criticool connects to specialist cooling blankets which are wrapped around the patient lowering the core body temperature.
+Criticool is a modern type of machine which helps improve our patients’ chances of survival and to have a positive medical outcome after quite common illnesses.The treatment is particularly beneficial in cases of cardiac arrest and arterial blockage by a clot, as in the case of a stroke.
+The criticool connects to specialist cooling blankets which are wrapped around the patient to lower the core body temperature.

-Gradually we are finding more clinical evidence that cooling a patient’s body is an ideal treatment.
-This is because the treatment is not based on medications or unpleasant, complicated and expensive procedures.
+We are finding more clinical evidence that cooling a patient’s body is an ideal treatment as it is not based on medications or unpleasant, complicated and expensive procedures.

 The benefits of using the criticool:

 - Cooling the body helps protect the patient's brain

 - A patient with a high temperature who is not responding to other methods will benefit from the criticool to protect the brain from injury

 - Patients suffering from cardiac arrest often have a side effect of increased body temperature and reducing the temperature can prevent brain damage